cactuslab/capacitor-native-navigation/packages/plugin/README.md

 present(options: PresentOptions) => Promise<PresentResult>
 ```

 Present a new native UI.

+See `dismiss` for removing the presentation

 | Param         | Type                                                      |
 | ------------- | --------------------------------------------------------- |